wvanderwey/ROP/Home.md

                      [--license]
                      unmappedReads dir
 ```
-To test ROP for the small training data use the following command under the ROP directory:
+To test ROP for the small training data use the following command under the ROP directory, where results will be saved to example/<ropOut/ directory

  ```bash
 rop.py example/unmappedExample.fastq example/<out>/
 ```

-where <out> is the directory the results to be saved

  You expect the following output of the ROP pipeline:

 ```
 *********************************************